martinbjeldbak/acestream-http-proxy/README.md

 Ensure you have docker installed with support for docker-compose.

+Dockerfile steps are roughly guided by <https://wiki.acestream.media/Install_Ubuntu> and AUR packages https://aur.archlinux.org/packages/acestream-engine-stable

+For a list of AceStream versions, see here: <https://docs.acestream.net/products/#linux>

 For convenience of easy image rebuilding, this repository contains a [` docker-compose.yml` ](https://github.com/martinbjeldbak/acestream-http-proxy/blob/master/docker-compose.yml) file.
 You can then build & run the image locally by running the following command

 ```sh